EmilPi/text-autoencoders/README.md

 # text-autoencoders
+This if fork of original repo, https://github.com/shentianxiao/text-autoencoders , with additions and changes by Emilis Pileckis.

 This repo contains the code and data of the following paper:
 [Educating Text Autoencoders: Latent Representation Guidance via Denoising](https://arxiv.org/abs/1905.12777)
 *Tianxiao Shen, Jonas Mueller, Regina Barzilay, and Tommi Jaakkola*